graphprotocol/indexer/docs/errors.md

 **Solution**

-Graph-node could not find the block hash given network and block number, check if graph-node has access to a network client that has synced to the required block.
+Graph-node could not find the block hash given network and block number, check if graph-node has access to a network client that has synced to the required block, and ensure indexer agent is connect to the index node configured with an RPC endpoint from the required network

 ## IE071